 The Bill was reviewed by the Community Safety and Legal Affairs Committee and was passed with minor amendments by the Queensland Parliament on 20 August 2024.
-The major amendments will commence on a date to be fixed by proclamation and is expected to occur in the next twelve months.
+The major amendments will commence on a date to be fixed in 2025.
 A formal review has been undertaken internally in relation to the DPP MoU and the Crime and Corruption and Other Legislation Amendment Bill 2024.
 The review confirmed that the MoU remains compliant with the statute.